luigisaetta/cxr-anomaly-detection/README.md

 The goal for the model is different.
 In the Pneumonia project the goal is to identify if a CXR contains signs of Pneumonia.
 In this project the goal is to identify if the CXR contains any sign of disease.
 In other words here a negative is a CXR with No Findings and a positive is a CXR with any sign of disease.

-The ispiration for this work has been taken from the article:
+The inspiration for this work has been taken from the article:

 https://www.nature.com/articles/s41746-020-0273-z